Why bioinformaticians don't get no respect

 Note: I can't find who first made this distinction or used these terms but it's an observant one.

-Proposal: scientific tasks can be divided into white collar (creative, high profile, seen as "output" and "thinkers") and blue collar (essential but seen as services or purely technical, that support white collar workers, the "doers").
+Proposal: scientific tasks can be divided into white collar (creative, high profile, seen as "output", "thinkers" and "doers") and blue collar (essential but seen as services or purely technical, that support white collar workers).
 Essentially, researchers versus technicians.
 Bioinformatics is blue collar.

 The work is not tangible